A muon scattering tomography system based on high spatial resolution scintillating detector: System design

-MST systems based on scintillator detectors commonly achieve a spatial resolution around 3 mm\cite{ANTONUCCIO2017322}.
-The Geant4 simulation results demonstrate that while a 3 mm spatial resolution can successfully image low-Z elements like aluminum, the resulting image quality is substantially limited, highlighting the need for superior resolution.
+MST systems based on scintillator detectors typically achieve a spatial resolution around 3~mm \cite{ANTONUCCIO2017322}.
+The Geant4 simulation results demonstrate that while a 3 mm spatial resolution can successfully image low-Z elements like aluminum, the resulting image quality is substantially limited.
+To achieve high-quality reconstructions across a broader range of materials, a superior resolution is essential.
 This provides a critical reference for our detector design specifications: the spatial resolution should be aimed for as close to 1~mm as possible.